 State Earnings-Related Pension Scheme (SERPS)

-SERPS, also called the additional state pension, was in place from 1978 to 2002, offering a top up on the basic State Pension.
-Many people opted out of SERPS, which meant the government paid their extra National Insurance Contributions into a personal pension instead, called a protected rights pension.
-If you opted out of SERPS, you will have paid lower NI Contributions than people who paid into SERPS, so you will be entitled to a lower State Pension amount.
+SERPS, also called the Additional State Pension, was in place from 1978 to 2002, offering a top up on the basic State Pension.
+Many people opted out of SERPS, which meant the government paid their extra National Insurance Contributions (NICs) into a personal pension instead, called a protected rights pension.
+If you opted out of SERPS, you will have paid lower NICs than people who paid into SERPS, so you’ll be entitled to a lower State Pension amount.

-If you’re entitled to SERPS, you will start receiving it upon State Pension age.
+If you’re entitled to SERPS, you’ll start receiving it upon reaching State Pension age.

 The State Pension is a regular payment you can get from the government once you reach State Pension age.
-The amount of State Pension you’re eligible to receive is based on your National Insurance record, and whether you have been making NI Contributions during your working life.
+The amount of State Pension you’re eligible to receive is based on your National Insurance record, and whether you have been making National Insurance Contributions during your working life.
+Currently, both men and women can claim their State Pension from the age of 66.
+However, this is set to increase to 67 by 2028.

 State Pension age

-You can claim State Pension once you reach State Pension age, which is currently age 65 and set to rise.
-The State Pension age is different to the retirement age for personal and workplace pension, which is currently age 55.
+You can claim State Pension once you reach State Pension age, which is currently age 66, but rising to 67 by 2028.
+The State Pension age is different to the retirement age for personal and workplace pension, which is currently age 55 (rising to 57 from 2028).

 Tapered annual allowance

-If you have an adjusted income of over £150,000, your annual allowance may be reduced.
+If you’ve got an adjusted income of over £240,000, your annual allowance may be reduced.
 This is called the tapered annual allowance.
-For every £2 of income over £150,000, the annual allowance decreases by £1.
-The maximum reduction is £30,000, therefore a tapered annual allowance can be no lower than £10,000.
+For every £2 of income you earn over £240,000, the annual allowance decreases by £1.
+The maximum reduction is £36,000, therefore a tapered annual allowance can be no lower than £4,000.

 Tax free lump sum